zuick/eslint-plugin-jsx-max-len/README.md

 # Usage

-For single-line components, which overflow maximum line length, "Consider multiline" message will be shown.
+For single-line components, which overflow maximum line length, "Consider multi-line" message will be shown.
 For example:
 ```
 // consider multi-line for next component (maximum line length: 80)
 <ExampleComponent attributeOne="one" attributeTwo="two" attributeThree="three" attributeFour="four"/>